 This new architecture is hardened with isolation between components to optimize memory usage, improve performance, and maximize reliability.

 The UI and background service now run in different processes, which reduces memory usage up to 90% when the app is running in the background.
-Condition and Setting have firewalls between them, creating isolation for high reliability.
+Conditions and Settings have firewalls between them, creating isolation for high reliability.
 In addition, each Condition and Setting supports hyper-parallelism which helps distribute work across multiple CPU cores.
 This also allows Locale X to continuously monitor and optimize CPU and power usage.
 With all this isolation, we designed a new distributed coalescing scheduler that allows Locale X to update contextual data more quickly, while improving battery life.

 Locale keeps an on-device memory of recent contextual data, called the Context Continuum, which helps the background service resume where it left off and reduces the number of times it fires settings that are already fired.
 For example, when adding a new situation, settings in other pre-existing situations will not be re-fired.